autioch/qb-log/readme.md

 qbLog.info('Some info');
 qbLog.debug('Some debug');
 ```
-Using a profile does not remove previous profiles, but merely add its printers to the list.
+Using a preset does not remove previous presets, but merely add its printers to the list.

 ## Removing loggers
-If You want to use sysLog profile, but You don't want to use `emergency` or You want to redefine it, you may simply remove it, and add new definition that will suit You.
+If You want to use sysLog preset, but You don't want to use `emergency` or You want to redefine it, you may simply remove it, and add new definition that will suit You.
 ```javascript
 const qbLog = require('qb-log');